We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 Because of the very fine nylon threads that gives it the beautiful soft texture, they wind on each other when worked making a row or project difficult to unravel if a mistake is made or you change your mind and decide not to finish a project.

-I did design a wrap that helps work around some of the issues of seeing stitches and is forgiving when weaving in very long tails.
+I did design a free crochet caron latte cakes wrap pattern that helps work around some of the issues of seeing stitches and is forgiving when weaving in very long tails.
 A magic knot is not secure with a slippery yarn like this so a long tail worked into the stitches as you go is the way to go with this yarn.

 The yarn is not suited to anything you’d like to have some structure or crispy defined shape.
 You won’t get perfect edges, squares or rectangles with this yarn if that matters to you.